kellan/laughingmeme/_posts/2007-02-27-looking-at-php5s-datetime-and-datetimezone.md

 … etc …

-So now you have accessors for the full range of \[date() formatting strings\](http://php.net/manual/en/function.date.php).
+So now you have accessors for the full range of [date() formatting strings](http://php.net/manual/en/function.date.php).
 You just have to jump through a hope.

 Pretty much the only accessor is `getTimezone()`